Cookie Consent by Free Privacy Policy Generator

 • Hemoglobin levels that are too low can lead to heart failure and death.

 Hemoglobin levels can be measured with a blood test, and abnormal levels can indicate a blood disorder.
-Low hemoglobin levels can be caused by a number of things, including:
+Low hemoglobin levels can be caused by several things, including:

 • Not making enough red blood cells